 Medicinal Value:

-- Used to treat diarrhea, stomach upset, loos of appetite, and internal inflammation
+• Used to alleviate diarrhea, stomach upset, loss of appetite, and internal inflammation

 When to Harvest: